acsoteldo/Emergency-Chatbot/README.md

 * The LP model identifies a reallocation of ~$1.2B that would reduce the regional funding gap by 38% without increasing total expenditure

 ## Ávila Chatbot
 Rule-based NLP chatbot with 24 intents across 4 languages (English, Spanish, French, Haitian Creole).
-All responses are powered by live API calls to the FastAPI backend (no hardcoded answers).
+Data responses are powered by live API calls to the FastAPI backend (no hardcoded answers).

 ### Intents include:
 | Intent | Type | API Endpoint |